QualiSystemsLab/Extended-Cisco-NXOS-Shell/README.md

     ConfigCommandMode.EXIT_COMMAND = "end"

-Modified ConnectivityRunner to execute the AddVlanFlow and RemoveVlanFlow commands
+Overrode ConnectivityRunner to execute the modified AddVlanFlow and RemoveVlanFlow commands